Environmental issues in Pakistan: Pollution

 The World Bank report in 2013 stated that Pakistan's top environmental issues include air pollution, inadequate supply of uncontaminated drinking water, noise pollution and the health deterioration of urban and rural populations due to pollution.
 These environmental concerns not only harm Pakistani citizens but also pose a serious threat to the country's economy.
 The report also stated that the increase in industrialization, urbanization and motorization will inevitably worsen this problem.
+Pakistan holds the dubious distinction of being the world's third-most polluted country when it comes to air quality, compounding its environmental challenges.
+The swift pace of urbanization, coupled with population growth, presents further intricacies in this regard.

 Water pollution

 Pakistan is classified as a water stressed nation by the World Bank.
 There are seven main rivers that enter Pakistan from upper riparian states, including the Kabul River that enters from Afghanistan, and the Indus River, Jhelum River, Chenab River, Ravi River, and Sutlej River that enter from India.
 Among these, the Ravi and Sutlej are diverted in upstream India, for which consumptive use was awarded to India under the Indus Waters Treaty signed in 1960 by India and Pakistan.
 Canal networks from the Indus (main stem), Jhelum River, and Chenab River supply water throughout the agricultural plains in Punjab and in Sindh, while the rest of the country has very little access to other fresh water.
 Potential scarcity of water not only threatens Pakistan's economy but also poses a serious threat to the lives of millions of Pakistanis.

 Lower flows due to the Indus Waters Treaty, as well as diversion to canals, means that lower dilution flows are available within the rivers of Pakistan.
 On the other hand, water pollution generation is increasing largely due to the growing economy and population, and an almost complete lack of water treatment.
 The sources for water pollution include the overuse of chemical fertilizers and pesticides, the dumping of industrial effluent into lakes and rivers, untreated sewage being dumped into rivers and the ocean, and contaminated pipelines being used to transport water.
 The contamination of fresh drinking water makes it harder for people to find clean water supplies and increases the prevalence of waterborne diseases.
 Consequently, most of the reported health problems in Pakistan are either a direct or indirect result of polluted water.
 45% of infant deaths are due to diarrhea and 60% to overall waterborne diseases.

+According to researchers, Pakistan is projected to become the most water-stressed country in the region by the year 2040.